 Preheat oven to 350° F. Line a cookie sheet with parchment paper or a silicone baking mat.

-In a double boiler, or in a glass or metal bowl fitted over a pot of barely simmering water, melt the 2 cups of chocolate and butter together.
-Stir and remove from heat to let cool slightly.
+In a double boiler, or in a medium glass or metal bowl fitted over a pot of barely simmering water, melt the 2 cups of chocolate and butter together.
+Stir often, should take 3-5 minutes.
+Remove from heat to let cool slightly.

-In a small bowl combine the flour, baking soda, baking powder and salt.
+In a small bowl combine the flour, baking powder, baking soda, espresso powder and salt.
+Whisk together.

-In a stand mixer fitted with a paddle attachment or with a hand mixer, cream together the eggs and brown sugar for about 3 minutes.
-Next stir in the slightly cooled chocolate and vanilla followed by the flour mixture.
-Stir until you can no longer see any flour, but don’t over work the batter.
+In a stand mixer fitted with a paddle attachment or with a hand mixer, beat together the eggs and brown sugar on medium for 2 minutes.

-By hand, using a wooden spoon, stir in the peanut butter chips.
-Let the batter sit for 5-10 minutes to firm up.
+By hand, using a wooden spoon or silicone spatula, stir in the peanut butter chips.
+The batter will be quite loose at this point so let it sit for 5-10 minutes to firm up.

-Scoop the batter out using a medium sized ice cream scoop or a large spoon onto the prepared cookie sheet.
+Scoop the batter out using a medium sized ice cream scoop or a large spoon onto the prepared cookie sheet, about 5-6 per sheet.
 Make sure to space them at least 1 ½ inches apart to account for spreading.

-Bake for 11-13 minutes, or until puffed, and they look slightly shiny and cracked on top.
+Bake on the middle rack, one sheet at a time, for 10-12 minutes or until puffed and they look slightly shiny and cracked on top.
 Remove from cookie sheet and let cool fully on a cooling rack.